If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 If you are looking for a grinder that can grind more than your average allotment of coffee, this is a great choice.
 It is a cute and compact grinder that is great to use at home or while at work.

-6. Peugeot 31152 Antique Coffee – Best Looking Manual Grinder
+6. Peugeot 31152 Antique Coffee – Best Looking Hand Grinder

 While a little extravagant in price, the Peugeot is a really cool and charmingly designed machine.